 Faces are regarded as a quick, reliable way to identify someone from video or afar — and, in some cases, seen as easier to acquire than other “biometric identifiers,” such as fingerprints, that demand close proximity and physical contact.
 The Department of Homeland Security scans the faces of international travelers at many of the country’s biggest airports, and plans to expand to every traveler flying overseas.

 But critics say facial-recognition systems are still unproven in their ability to uniquely identify someone.
-Faces age over time and change because of circumstance, and they aren’t always that unique.
-Identical twins, for instance, have been shown to be able to fool the facial-recognition systems used to unlock Apple’s iPhone X.
+Faces age over time and change because of circumstance.
+Identical twins have been shown to be able to fool the facial-recognition systems used to unlock Apple’s iPhone X.

 “Real-time face recognition would chill the constitutional freedoms of speech and association, especially at political protests,” the letter from the dissenting groups states.
 It “could also prime officers to perceive individuals as more dangerous than they really are and to use more force than the situation requires.
 No policy or safeguard can mitigate these risks sufficiently well for real-time face recognition ever to be marketable.”

 Axon has moved aggressively to corner the market on police technologies, offering free one-year trials for its body cameras and online storage to police departments nationwide.
 The company said in February that more than half of the major city law-enforcement agencies in the United States have bought Axon body cameras or software, including Los Angeles, Chicago and Washington.

 The company, which changed its name last year from Taser International, also advertises itself as “the largest custodian of public safety data in the U.S.,” saying more than 20 petabytes — or 20 million gigabytes — of police photos, body-camera video and other criminal-investigation documents have been uploaded to its cloud-storage service, Evidence.com.